gvwilson/sensibleadventures/maddy-roo/old.md

 she managed to push the right button or pull the right lever."

 "Is that so?"
-the special asked thoughtfully.
+the shaper asked,
+looking thoughtful.

 And then the two oxen came running back into the square yelling, "Bots!
 Bots!
 There's a whole pile of 'em headed this way!"
 Even as they spoke a high-pitched whine turned into a drone.
 The two fliers Maddy had seen earlier zipped overhead and dropped their canisters.
-Thick black dizzysmoke spilled into the square as a dozen engines rumbled in the distance.
+Dark dizzysmoke spilled into the square as a dozen engines rumbled in the distance.

 ## Episode 14: The Battle of Rusty Bridge